Which editorial service do you actually need? (And how to know you’re getting the right one)

 How I help narrow things down

-What format is your content in?
+What format is it in?
 (Report?
 Website?
 Funding proposal?
-Campaign materials?)
+Campaign materials?).
+So the edit matches the conventions and expectations of that format.

 What you get from me